YangZhao11/god-mode/README.md

   * `uco` → `C-u C-c C-o`

+## Translation map

+In addition to the default mapping, you can add exceptions to this rule by customizing `god-mode-translate-alist`.
+The key of this list is an ordinary key sequence.
+For example, if you have `("C-x C-1" "C-x 1")` in the list, press `x 1` will trigger command bound to `C-x 1`, instead of `C-x C-1`.

+This rebinding also works on prefixes.
+If a third element is `t`, for the remainder of sequence keys will be interpreted literally.
+For example, if you have `("C-x C-4" "C-x 4" t)` in the alist, press `x 4 d` will trigger command `dired-other-window`, bound to `C-x 4 d`.

+It can also be useful to change the default modifier to some keys, e.g. having `("C-;" "M-;")` allows you to press `;` for `comment-dwim`, bound to `M-;`.

 ## Cursor style to indicate mode

 You can change the cursor style indicate whether you're in God mode or